plekhau/python-chat-room/README.md

     [server] 21                     - play 21 game with server
     [server] quiz                   - quiz game for all participants
 ```
+- Slack features:
+  - All messages from selected slack channel send to this chat room
+  - All public messages from this chat room send to slack channel
+  - Simple AI to answer on private messages to slack bot

 ## Tests
 For running tests using pytest: